Following The Trump Dossier Revelations, FBI Director James Comey Needs To Be Held Accountable [Opinion]

 But let’s start with a quick rundown of some of the highlights.

-A Washington political research firm, Fusion GPS, paid for the report in September 2015.
+According to The Independent, a Washington political research firm, Fusion GPS, paid for the report in September 2015.
 Fusion hired a retired British intelligence officer, Christopher Steele, to investigate Trump’s ties to Russia.
 When it was obvious he was going to win the nomination, others in Washington began paying Fusion for the same research.

 Steele compiled dozens of reports, dated from June to December.
 They include unsubstantiated allegations that Russia has both blackmail on and bribes invested in Trump, and that his campaign met with Russian operatives to discuss the DNC hack.
 Those reports reached clients and many members of Congress.
 It also became clear last week that the FBI, CIA and NSA were aware of the reports and took them seriously enough to include them in briefings on Russian attempts to influence the election.